Is it time you added a wetsuit to your lazarette? We test out the latest microfleece model from Zhik

 Wetsuits may not be top of every motor boat owner’s agenda, but given the number of SUPs, Seabobs and Jetskis that seem to accumulate on the bathing platforms of even quite modest cruising boats these days, a wetsuit can make the difference between a fun day out on the water and a dull, cold, miserable one.

-Zhik’s latest wetsuit is primarily aimed at dinghy sailors but it looks equally well suited to activities such as paddleboarding and PWC riding, when you hope to spend most of the time out of the water but don’t want to freeze the minute you do fall in.
+Zhik’s latest wetsuit, the Microfleece X is primarily aimed at dinghy sailors but it looks equally well suited to activities such as paddleboarding and PWC riding, when you hope to spend most of the time out of the water but don’t want to freeze the minute you do fall in.

 Rather than being a full-length, heavy-duty winter wetsuit it’s a lightweight summer suit without any arms.
 The separate long-sleeved top costs £169.96.